aler9/raspberry-make/README.md

    rm README.md LICENSE
    ```

 3. Edit `config` to suit your needs, edit `00base/playbook.yml`, `01apt/playbook.yml`, `02ssh/playbook.yml` to suit your needs.
 These files are Ansible playbooks, whose format is documented [here](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html).
-It is possible to create as many folders as needed, each with a `playbook.yml` file.
+It is possible to create as many folders as needed, each with a file named `playbook.yml`.
 Folders are opened in alphabetical order, and rules are executed sequentially.

 5. Launch:
    ```